You may find the resources on this page a helpful start to getting the support you need:

 - Watch a series of films about baby bonding, and mental health during the perinatal period and also access the Baby Buddy app – an interactive pregnancy and parenting guide providing trusted, evidence-based information and self-care tools to help parents build their knowledge and confidence during the transition to parenthood and throughout the early stages of parenting: www.bestbeginnings.org.uk

-- For information on bonding with your baby please see the following leaflet: Helping-Yourself-Perinatal.pdf [pdf] 298KB
+- For information on bonding with your baby please see the following leaflet: Bonding with your baby becoming a parent.pdf [pdf] 5MB

 - A Pregnant pause (2009) – a guide for lesbians and bisexual women on all aspects of pregnancy and childbirth from conception to starting school: pregnant_pause_with_cover_2.pdf [pdf] 4MB